Mohamadnaseer/Mohamadnaseer/README.md

 - 🌱 I’m currently learning deep learning
 - 👯 I’m looking to collaborate on ML project
 - 🤔 I’m looking for help with DL
-- 💬 Ask me about Anything ( not my personal life , duhh !! )
+- 💬 Ask me about Anything ( not my personal life )
 - 📫 How to reach me: <a href="https://www.instagram.com/naseer_stark/">✔️Instagram</a>  <a href="https://www.linkedin.com/in/mohamadnaseer">✔️linkedin</a> <a href="https://twitter.com/MohamadNaseer32?t=_uJnFtinIjprLsGHpNR4XA&s=08">✔️facebook</a>
 - 😄 Pronouns: he/him
 - 📝 <a href="https://drive.google.com/file/d/1rOd3DyTaJEka_wMiVqgK8wgINsZTBPtK/view?usp=sharing">Resume</a>